-req.method: The request method, e.g., 'GET', 'POST'

-req.GET: A dictionary-like object with all the variables in the query string.

-req.POST: A dictionary-like object with all the variables in the request body.
-This only has variables if the request was a POST and it is a form submission.

-req. params: A dictionary-like object with a combination of everything in req.
-GET and req.
-POST.

-req.body: The contents of the body of the request.
+- req.method The request method, e.g., GET, POST, PUT. - req.
+GET A dictionary-like object with all the variables in the query string. - req.POST A dictionary-like object with all the variables in the request body.
+This only has variables if the request was a POST and it is a form submission. - req.params: A dictionary-like object with a combination of everything in req.GET and req.
+POST. - req.body: The contents of the body of the request.
 This contains the entire request body as a string.
 This is useful when the request is a POST that is not a form submission, or a request like a PUT.
-You can also get req.body_file for a file-like object.

-req.cookies: A simple dictionary of all the cookies.

-req. headers: A dictionary of all the headers.
+You can also get req.body_file for a file-like object. - req. cookies: A simple dictionary of all the cookies. - req. headers: A dictionary of all the headers.
 This dictionary is case-insensitive.

-req.urlvars and req.urlargs: req.urlvars is the keyword parameters associated with the request URL. req.urlargs are the positional parameters.
-These are set by products like Routes and Selector.

-Also for standard HTTP request headers, there are usually attributes, e.g., req.accept_language, req.content_length, and req.user_agent.
+Also for standard HTTP request headers, there are usually attributes, e.g., $req.accept_language$, $req.content_length$, and $req.user_agent$.
 These properties expose the parsed form of each header, for whatever parsing makes sense.
-For instance, req.if_modified_since returns a datetime object (or None if the header is was not provided).
-Details are in the Request reference.
+For instance, $req.if_modified_since$ returns a datetime object (or None if the header is was not provided).
+Details are in the Request object API documentation.

-5.1 URLs
+6.1 URLs